Skip to content

 “That’s not a question any parent wants to hear from their child, and it became a pivotal moment in my life,” Brown says.

-Since then, Brown has adopted a new, healthier lifestyle, and no longer needs to take insulin.
-And she’s made it part of her life’s work to be an advocate for those living with the disease.
+Since then, Brown has adopted a new, healthier lifestyle and no longer needs to take insulin.
+She’s made it part of her life’s work to advocate for those living with the disease.
 Just this past summer, she was the keynote speaker for Children with Diabetes’ 24th annual Friends for Life conference.

 And it’s a good thing Brown turned things around.
 As Walgreens pharmacy manager Danielle James will tell you, diabetes can affect the overall health of those living with it.